 An exhibition for the Living Room section of the Franklin gallery.
 Artists were given shaped territories beneath a glass tabletop, based on biomimetic patterning.

-My wife Catie Olson and I conducted this series of single-evening exhibitions in our home, working in collaboration with small groups of artists.
+Catie Olson and I conducted this series of single-evening exhibitions in our home, working in collaboration with small groups of artists.
 Our approach was to avoid specific themes and curatorial frameworks, and allow these events to unfold as organically as possible.

 This exhibition at mini dutch (Chicago) involved three phases: my own solo exhibition; a "metabolization" of my show by gallerist Lucia Fabio, featuring her own new work; a group exhibition featuring artists who also ran domestic artspaces, with the second exhibition phase as a prompt.